NixOS/nix.dev/source/tutorials/nix-language.md

 Using the Nix language in practice entails multiple things:

-- language: syntax and semantics
+- Language: syntax and semantics
-- libraries: `builtins` and `pkgs.lib`
+- Libraries: `builtins` and `pkgs.lib`
-- developer tools: testing, debugging, linting, formatting, ...
+- Developer tools: testing, debugging, linting, formatting, ...
-- generic build mechanisms: `stdenv.mkDerivation`, trivial builders, ...
+- Generic build mechanisms: `stdenv.mkDerivation`, trivial builders, ...
-- composition and configuration mechanisms: `override`, `overrideAttrs`, overlays, `callPackage`, ...
+- Composition and configuration mechanisms: `override`, `overrideAttrs`, overlays, `callPackage`, ...
-- ecosystem-specific packaging mechanisms: `buildGoModule`, `buildPythonApplication`, ...
+- Ecosystem-specific packaging mechanisms: `buildGoModule`, `buildPythonApplication`, ...
 - NixOS module system: `config`, `option`, ...

 **This guide only covers language syntax and semantics**, briefly discusses libraries, and at the end will direct you to resources on the other components.